Daniel-Parke/EirGrid_Data/README.md

 Note that **SNSP** data is **NOT** broken down into regions and is only available on an all-island basis.
 This program will generate **Snsp.csv** files for "NI" and "ROI"; however, these will not be populated with data and should be ignored.
 The original dataset included in this repo has had these files deleted from the "NI" and "ROI" folders already.

 A copy of the datasets the .py file will collect can be found within the **"Downloaded_Data"** folder, including data from 2014-2023.
 Due to the size, a copy of the "frequency" data is **NOT** available in the GitHub repo.
 If you would like a copy of this for the period 2014-2023, please get in touch.
+If you would like to include frequency data in your download function, then simply add this to the categories defined in the function using the string naming convention shown below **("frequency")**.

 Downloading all datasets (excluding frequency) can take up to **30 minutes** due to the large size of the dataset.
-Using the async version of the program reduces this time to around **11 minutes**, and further to **2.21 minutes** with the parallel version.
+Using the async version of the program reduces this time to around **11 minutes**, with the parallel version reducing times even further depending on your system.

+### Data Categories available:
+"demandactual" - Energy demand at timestamp "generationactual" - Energy generation at timestamp "windactual" - Wind energy generation at timestamp "interconnection" - Energy supplied through grid interconnectors "co2intensity" - Grid CO2 intensity of energy consumed at timestamp "co2emission" - Total CO2 emissions produced by grid at timestamp "SnspALL" - System Non-Synchronous Penetration at timestamp "frequency" - Frequency of electrical grid measured at timestamp

 ### Requirements
 Ensure the following packages are installed on your system: